Understanding pain below the kneecap

 The characteristic symptoms

-A pain below the kneecap exhibits typical characteristics.
+Pain under the kneecap has typical characteristics.

 It appears often: